Dear Data was a year-long, analog data drawing project by Stefanie Posavec and me.

-Dear Data has been a year-long, analog data drawing project by and Stefanie Posavec and me.
-We’ve been getting to know each other through our data and analog data drawings sent across the ocean in form of 52 hand drawn data postcards.
+We got to know each other through our data and analog data drawings sent across the ocean in the form of fifty-two hand-drawn data postcards.

-Each week, and for a year, we collected and measured a particular type of data about our lives, used this data to make a drawing on a postcard-sized sheet of paper, and then dropped the postcard in an English “postbox” (Stefanie) or an American “mailbox” (Giorgia)!
+Each week, for a year, we collected and measured a particular type of data about our lives, used this data to make a drawing on a postcard-sized sheet of card stock, and then dropped the postcard in an English “postbox” (Stefanie) or an American “mailbox” (Giorgia)!

 Eventually, the postcard arrived at the other person’s address with all the scuff marks of its journey over the ocean: a type of “slow data” transmission.

-On the front of the postcard there would be a unique representation of our weekly data, and, on the other side (in addition to the necessary postage and address), we would squeeze in detailed keys to our drawings: the code to enable the recipient to decipher the picture, and to fantasize about what had happened to her new friend the week before.
+On the front of the postcard there would be a unique representation of our weekly data, and, on the other side (in addition to the necessary postage and address), we would squeeze in detailed keys to our drawings: the code that enabled the recipient to decipher the picture, and to imagine what had happened to her new friend the week before.